vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ```

 The pipeline builder is a class with all the needed Vulkan structs stored inside (this is a basic set, there are more, but for now these are the ones we will need to fill).
 And a build_pipeline function that will finalize it and build it.
-If you want, you can put the builder in its own file (recomended vk_pipeline.h) but we arent doing it to keep number of files low.
+If you want, you can put the builder in its own file (recomended vk_pipeline.h) but we aren't doing it to keep number of files low.

 We will now go to vk_initializers.h and start writing an initializer for each of those structs.